ckattner/dbee/README.md

 * de-coupling from our main ORM (ActiveRecord)
 * Rails 5.2.1 and above compatibility

-Dbee provides a very simple Data Modeling and Query API's and as such it is not meant to replace a traditional ORM or your data persistence layer, but compliment them.
+Dbee provides very simple Data Modeling and Query API's and as such it is not meant to replace a traditional ORM or your data persistence layer, but compliment them.
 This library's goal is to output the SQL statement needed and **nothing** more.

 Other solutions considered: